 Martin’s latest novels include The Crooked Shore, the eighth Lake District cold case mystery (aka The Girl They All Forgot) and four Golden Age gothic mysteries featuring Rachel Savernake.
-The first was Gallows Court, a thriller set in 1930, described by Lee Child as: “Superb…the book Edwards was born to write”.
-His previous novels include The Dungeon House, the seventh Lake District Mystery, and Dancing for the Hangman, a fictional take on the Crippen case.
-His most recent Harry Devlin book is Waterloo Sunset The Arsenic Labyrinth was short-listed for Lakeland Book of the Year, and The Coffin Trail was short-listed for the Theakston’s prize for best crime novel of 2006).
-Martin earlier published seven novels set in Liverpool and featuring Harry Devlin.
-The first, All the Lonely People, was short-listed for the CWA John Creasey Memorial Dagger for the best first crime novel of the year.
+The first was Gallows Court, a thriller described by Lee Child as: ‘Superb…the book Edwards was born to write’ , which was followed by Mortmain Hall, Blackstone Fell, and Sepulchre Street.
+Martin’s earlier novels include Dancing for the Hangman, a fictional take on the Crippen case.
+His most recent Harry Devlin book is Waterloo Sunset The Arsenic Labyrinth was short-listed for Lakeland Book of the Year, and The Coffin Trail was short-listed for the Theakston’s prize for best crime novel of 2006.
+All the Lonely People was nominated for the CWA John Creasey Memorial Dagger for the best first crime novel of the year.
 Take My Breath Away is a stand-alone novel of psychological suspense set in London.
 In addition he completed the The Lazarus Widow, the final novel by the late Bill Knox, and was commissioned by the British Library to write a new finale to Anthony Berkeley’s classic detective novel The Poisoned Chocolates Case.

-Martin has edited over thirty collections of crime writing, including (since 1996) the CWA’s annual collection and eighteen collections commissioned by the British Library.
+Martin has edited over forty books of crime writing, including (since 1996) the CWA’s annual collection and eighteen collections commissioned by the British Library.
 His anthologies have yielded many Dagger winners and nominees.
-He has also edited fourteen anthologies of classic crime for the British Library, along with Murder Squad, one of three collections featuring members of the Murder Squad crime writers’ collective, and with an introduction by Val McDermid.The second Murder Squad anthology, Best Eaten Cold and other stories included two stories which jointly won the CWA Short Story Dagger.
+He has also edited three collections featuring members of the Murder Squad crime writers’ collective, of which Best Eaten Cold and other stories included two stories which jointly won the CWA Short Story Dagger.

 Writing about Crime Fiction